Skip to main content

 Overview

-Miscellaneous unbound manuscripts removed from the Griffith Collection of printed Guatemalan source material.
-The content covers the dates 1627-1937 but is mainly 1640-1830.
-Contains some records of the University of S. Carlos and the Protomedicato, 1627-1838, 1887; 8 governmental documents, 1824, 1831, 1855; 49 letters by Rafael Carrera, 1846-1864; and some papers relating to the Rojas family.
-Although most of the manuscripts are Guatemalan in origin, some are Honduran, and there is one each from Peru (Lima), Cuba, San Salvador, Nicaragua and Spain.
+Miscellaneous unbound manuscripts removed from the William J. Griffith collection of printed Guatemalan source material.
+Contains some records of the University of San Carlos and the Protomedicato; the Guatemalan government; letters by Rafael Carrera; and some papers relating to the Rojas family.
+Although most of the manuscripts are Guatemalan in origin, some are Costa Rican or Honduran, and there is one document each from Peru, Cuba, San Salvador, Nicaragua, and Spain.

 Dates